 No action was voted on for this item.

-Amended Two-Year Cash-Funded Capital List for Metropolitan State University of Denver - Kennedy Evans, Budget & Policy Analyst (move to action item)
+Amended Two-Year Cash-Funded Capital List for Metropolitan State University of Denver - Kennedy Evans, Budget & Policy Analyst

 Kennedy shared a presentation with the group.
 She gave a brief explanation of the projects that MSU have that will require an adjustment to the two year cash list that is in place.
 Usually this is voted on at the FPA meeting, however, they did not meet so she is seeking approval from the Commission.
 Kennedy was able to successfully answer questions from the Commission.
 There were also a few representatives from MSU that were able to help answer questions.
 Commissioner Harber motioned to approve this item and it was seconded by Commissioner Abramson.
 This item was approved by consent.